muneebth/KNN_on_Cifar10_DataSet/README.md

 --> This is the Implementation of KNN classifier to classify cifar 10 dataset

--->Download the python version of Cifar10 from www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz  and save it in the same folder
+-->Download   Cifar10 dataset  from www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz

 -->Download the data_utils.py,k_nearest_neighbour.py,check_k_nearest_neighbour.py from here and put it in the same folder